 Record the average height (in meters) for each bank (left and right separately) from bankfull to the top of the upper bank for the entire 20m reach.
-The bottom of the lower bank is indicated by the water line at base flow.
 The top of the upper bank is usually demarcated by the edge of the floodplain.